TakeLab/podium/docs/source/preprocessing.rst

 Hooks
 ======

 Podium contains a number of predefined hook classes which you can instantiate and use in your Fields.
-Most of these hooks (if they have the ``as_pretokenization`` constructor parameter) are customizable and can work both as pretokenization hooks as well as post-tokenization hooks.
+Most of these hooks are customizable and can work both as pretokenization hooks as well as post-tokenization hooks.

 .. note::
    If you apply a hook as post-tokenization, it will be called for each element in the tokenized sequence!